-At the onset of tertiary creep, for experiment performed at low strain rate ($< 10^{-7} s^{-1}$) or low stress (< 0.5 MPa), dynamic recrystallization mechanisms occur increasingly to relax the kinematic hardening and enable for further ductile deformation to occur (Duval et al., 1983).
-Dynamic recrystallization leads to strong modification in microstructure and texture (Duval, 1979;
+At the onset of tertiary creep, for experiment performed at low strain rate ($< 10^{-7} \text{ s}^{-1}$) or low stress (< 0.5 MPa), dynamic recrystallization mechanisms occur increasingly to relax the kinematic hardening and enable for further ductile deformation to occur (Duval et al., 1983).
+Dynamic recrystallization leads to strong modification in microstructure and texture (Duval, 1979; Jacka and Maccagnan, 1984; Montagnat et al., 2015) through various mechanisms such as nucleation of new grains or polygonization associated with subgrain boundaries and bulging, recently characterized by cryo-EBSD (electron backscatter diffraction; Chauve et al., 2017).
+While Piazolo et al. (2015) showed that sub-grain boundary formation such as kink bands could be correlated with heterogeneities of local stress (simulated with a full-field crystal plasticity code, CraFT), Chauve et al. (2015) were able to directly associate nucleation mechanisms (polygonization, bulging) with local modification of the strain field estimated in situ from digital image correlation (DIC) measurements.

-- 15 Jacka and Maccagnan, 1984; Montagnat et al., 2015) through various mechanisms such as nucleation of new grain, polygonisation associated with subgrain boundaries and bulging, as characterized by cryo-EBSD (Chauve et al., 2017).
-While Piazolo et al. (2015) showed that sub-grain boundary formation such as kink bands could be correlated with heterogeneities of local stress (simulated with a full-field crystal plasticity code, CraFT), Chauve et al. (2015) were able to directly associate nucleation mechanisms (polygonisation, bulging) to local modification of the strain field estimated in-situ from DIC measurements. - 20 For creep experiment performed at higher imposed stress (typically above 0.9 MPa), the increase in strain-rate after secondary creep can also be associated with the occurrence of microcracking without a total collapse of the sample (Schulson et al., 1984; Batto and Schulson, 1993; Schulson and Duval, 2009).
-The local stress field is therefore relaxed by cracks opening at or close to grain boundaries, and depending on the boundary conditions, crack propagation can occur at various rate.
-This mechanical response is typical of a ductile to brittle transition (Schulson and Buck, 1995; Schulson and Duval, 2009). - In this domain, most of the studies performed so far, some of which mentioned here, focused on macroscopic parameters (deformation and creep curves, evaluation of the effect of temperature and grain size on the strength) and optical observations of the full sample to characterize the nature of the cracks (Batto and Schulson, 1993; Iliescu and Schulson, 2004).
+During experiments performed at higher imposed stress (typically above 0.9 MPa), the increase in strain rate after secondary creep can also be associated with the occurrence of micro-cracking without a total collapse of the sample (Schulson et al., 1984; Batto and Schulson, 1993; Schulson and Duval, 2009).
+The local stress field is therefore relaxed by cracks opening at or close to grain boundaries, and depending on the boundary conditions, crack propagation can occur at various rates.
+This mechanical response is typical of a ductile-to-brittle transition (Schulson and Buck, 1995; Schulson and Duval, 2009).

+In this domain, most of the studies performed so far, some of which are mentioned here, have focused on macroscopic parameters (deformation and creep curves, evaluation of the effect of temperature and grain size on strength) and optical observations of the full sample to characterize the nature of the cracks (Batto and Schulson, 1993; Iliescu and Schulson, 2004).
 From these observations, a theoretical framework was elaborated based on the assumption of the formation of wing cracks at the tip of initial cracks to relax the local stress field (Renshaw and Schulson, 2001).
-In particular, the conditions required to form these - 30 secondary cracks were shown to control the ductile to brittle transition under compression.
-More recently, Snyder et al. (2016) showed that this model was able to take into account the effect of a prestrain, including recrystallization mechanisms, on the increase of ductile-to-brittle transition strain-rate for ice.
+In particular, the conditions required to form these secondary cracks were shown to control the ductile-to-brittle transition under compression.
+More recently, Snyder et al. (2016) showed that this model was able to take into account the effect of a pre-strain, including recrystallization mechanisms, on the increase in ductile-tobrittle transition strain rate for ice.

-At the ductile to brittle transition, mixture of creep by dislocations and cracking will occur, and it is related to the ability of the material to relax the stress accumulated at the tip of the initial cracks.
-For instance, Batto and Schulson (1993) showed time or in strain-rate level).
-The mechanism of relaxation of the stress produced by a crack opening in mode I, through rapid multiplication of dislocations at crack tip was pioneered by Rice and Thomson (1974) and has been reviewed by Argon (2001) for metallic materials.
-More recently, Martínez-Pañeda and Niordson (2016) were able to simulate the complexity of the effect of strain gradient plasticity on the level of stress at crack tip and on crack-tip blunting.
-Crack-tip-initiated plasticity is a crucial
+At the ductile-to-brittle transition, mixture of creep by dislocations and cracking will occur, and it is related to the ability of the material to relax the stress accumulated at the tip of the initial cracks.
+For instance, Batto and Schulson (1993) showed that a small amount of creep relaxation at the crack tip could be enough to postponed the transition to brittle behavior (in time or in strain-rate level).
+The mechanism of relaxation of the stress produced by a crack opening in mode I through rapid multiplication of dislocations at the crack tip was pioneered by Rice and Thomson (1974) and has been reviewed by Argon (2001) for metallic materials.
+More recently, Martínez-Pañeda and Niordson (2016) were able to simulate the complexity of the effect of strain gradient plasticity on the level of stress at the crack tip and on crack-tip blunting.
+Crack-tip-initiated plasticity is a crucial mechanism to explain a ductile-like behavior at the ductile-to-brittle transition.